Awareness

 Consideration

-During the consideration stage, potential customers conduct research to make the best decision.
+During the consideration stage, potential customers conduct research to make informed decisions.
 They often compare your product to competitors in terms of price, quality, and overall fit.

 The main challenge of this stage is informing leads about your offerings, as well as crafting a clear and consistent value proposition that solves specific pain points.
 Customer interactions need to be fine-tuned and optimized around customer needs.